ilyabo/ilyabo.github.com/src/pages/talks/2019-10-11-urban-mobility-symp/index.md

 ---
 kind: talk
-title: "Talk at the Urban Mobility Symposium, Berlin"
+title: "Talk at the Urban Mobility Symposium"
 date: "2019-10-11"
 preview: "talk.jpg"
 category: talk
+place: Berlin
 ---
 The talk "Scalability of OD-data visualizations" was presented at the [Urban Mobility Symposium](https://www.citylab-berlin.org/events/mobilitysymposium_en/) at CityLAB Berlin.